daviddvp/delvalledev/README.md

 ### prerequisites

-- have [Git](https://git-scm.com/) installed on your machine
+- have [Git](https://git-scm.com/) installed on your machine  OK
-- have [Node.js](https://nodejs.org/en/download/) installed on your machine
+- have [Node.js](https://nodejs.org/en/download/) installed on your machine  OK
-- basic familiarity with your machine's command line
+- basic familiarity with your machine's command line  OK
-- basic understanding of JSON data outline (arrays of objects basically)
+- basic understanding of JSON data outline (arrays of objects basically)  OK

 ## how to use

-- fork the repository and clone locally
+- fork the repository and clone locally  OK
-- cd into the project and run `npm install` to install dependencies
+- cd into the project and run `npm install` to install dependencies  OK
 - once installation is complete, run `npm run start` to get your local copy running in the browser.
+OK

 ## template instructions